2020 Piccadilly Valley Pinot Noir

 - 2020 - 2025

-Juicy and red fruited, with a lick of spice and fresh herbs from the whole bunch component.
-The mouth-watering natural acidity and fine tannins compliment the plush fruits and result in a textural and long lasting finish.
+Juicy and red fruited, with a plush and supple palate.
+There is a hint of spice and fresh herbs from the whole bunch component and the mouthwatering natural acidity and fine tannins result in a textural and long lasting finish.

 - Food Pairing